Komodo/komodo-website/src/pages/blog/2015-02/komodo-9-rc-release-now-available.html.md

 ## Questions?

 **Q:** When will Komodo 9 be released?<br>
-**A:** We've not set a firm deadline - but it will likely be early next year.
+**A:** We've not set a firm deadline - but it will likely be in the next few months.

 **Q:** What else is coming in Komodo 9?<br>
 **A:** This is most of the big feature plans we have for Komodo 9, we've got a few other things planned, but mostly the focus will be on bug fixes and polish until Komodo 9 final is released.

-**Q:** What about Komodo Edit?<br>
-**A:** Komodo Edit builds are not being released yet - they will be included later in the preview cycle - as we wanted to start with the focus being on Komodo IDE.
+We'll have more features coming soon in a follow-up Komodo 9.1 release.

 **Q:** I have more questions!<br>
 **A:** [Talk to us directly on the forums!](http://forum.komodoide.com/)